 10. Give your hair a weekly hair mask treatment

 You don’t have to go to the salon for expensive hair treatments.
 Even an at-home hair mask treatment can do wonders in hair maintenance.
 Make it your Saturday afternoon ritual to make sure your hair gets the moisture it needs.
-Then, after rinsing, off you go to enjoy your sleek, smooth, and beautiful hair.

 So don’t let dry hair cramp your style.
 Just remember these easy hair care tips, and you’ll soon be on the road to constantly smooth, frizz-free, and damage-free hair.